YuxinPan/Advanced-Calculator/README.md

 11. The program will validate user input and recover from illegal input including:

-• Specifying two operators in a row (you must differentiate between the subtraction operator and the negative sign).
+\• Specifying two operators in a row .
-• Entering invalid letters.
+\• Entering invalid letters.
-• Entering a floating point number with more than one decimal point.
+\• Entering a floating point number with more than one decimal point.
-• Finishing the input with an operator rather than an operand.
+\• Finishing the input with an operator rather than an operand.

 12. The program is able to parse parentheses in the input string,it also accepts floating point numbers in scientific e notation - e.g. 1.23e4.